ro0mquy/rtificial/ps0ke/alsa/readme.md

 ## `alsa_4klang.c`

-A 4klang player using alsa.
+A 4klang player using ALSA.
 It uses `4klang.o`, renders it in a thread and plays it in another.
+On Arch Linux you will need the 32-bit ALSA and PulseAudio libraries `lib32-libpulse` and `lib32-alsa-plugins`.

     sh make.alsa_4klang.sh && ./alsa_4klang